openedx/open-edx-proposals/oeps/oep-0014-proc-archive-repos.rst

 Recently openedx.yaml files were added to edX repositories per `OEP-2`_.
-In the course of deciding owners for those repositories, there was an `ORA PR Discussion`_ about how best to handle deprecated or obsolete repositories; in particular, do obsolete repositories need owners, and how can repositories be clearly marked as present for archive purposes only?
+In the course of deciding owners for those repositories, there was an `ORA PR Discussion`_ about how best to handle deprecated or obsolete repositories.
+In particular, do obsolete repositories need owners, and how can repositories be clearly marked as present for archive purposes only?